Cyclokitty/100DaysOfCode2/log.md

 Took a couple of rest days to catch up on some socializing and house cleaning.

 Worked on my arduino uno and johnny-five.
 Figured out how to (more or less) get wire 8 leds and get them to turn on and then off in sequence.
 Still needs some polishing.
 Made a video of it.
 I need to start gathering these videos up and posting to a blog on my portfolio page.

+#Day 29: June 23, 2017

+Ok, slow week.
+Mostly I played with my arduino.
+Then found some neat tut videos on how to make walking robots using small motors and cardboard/popsicle sticks.
+Amazing how addictive these are.
+I'm working on my first walking robot today out of foam-core.
+I hope the foam-core isn't too light.
+We shall soon find out.

+Then, I completed a neat algo: if a-z has a scoring of 1-26, find the word with the highest score in a sentence.
+Yeah, got it!
+And it was fun.

+Later today, I'm working on my React project, Scarborough Fare restaurant.
+I've neglected it.
+I'm committing to a week of non-stop React!
+Ok, not non-stop but definitely an hour each day.

+On the topic of React, I found in an article a React static site generator called Gatsby.js.
+I'm gonna play with it over the next few days.
+Looks like a good project.

+As of today, 377 people downloaded my cat-namer npm library!
+Neat!
+I should add some new names.
+Maybe some new method?
+Need to think about what.

+And now, to assemble my walking robot!
+Once I have it working, I want to make another that can avoid obstacles using a simple antenna and an extra motor to pivot it away from the obstacle.
+Even better, I will decorate it to look like [Snidely Whiplash](https://media.giphy.com/media/q6DIGejB7Dypi/giphy.gif).